 Center will open its doors in Apr 10, on PUCRS Main Campus

-Ambassador Dieter Lamlé, Regional Director for Latin America and the Caribbean of the Federal Republic of Germany, and Stefan Traumann, Consul General of Germany in Porto Alegre, came to PUCRS on March 27, welcomed by the President of PUCRS, Evilázio Teixeira, the President of UFRGS Rui Vicente Oppermann, the Vice President of PUCRS, Jaderson Costa da Costa and the Directors of CDEA, Claudia Lima Marques and Draiton Gonzaga de Souza.
+The Ambassador Dieter Lamlé, Regional Director for Latin America and the Caribbean of the Federal Republic of Germany and Stefan Traumann, Consul General of Germany in Porto Alegre, came to PUCRS on Monday, March 27, welcomed by President of PUCRS, Br.
+Evilázio Teixeira, President of UFRGS Rui Vicente Oppermann, the Vice President of PUCRS, Jaderson Costa da Costa and the Directors of CDEA, Claudia Lima Marques and Draiton Gonzaga de Souza.

 Cláudia Marques, the Center’s director, states that the project is meant to bring benefit to students, professors as well as national and international partners: “No doubt, our institutions and their 20 graduate programs in the area of Humanities will receive international recognition for their competence, excellence and experience”, states she.
 Souza claims that “we’ll become a an interinstitutional, interdisciplinary and international center of excellence, as we’ll bring together researchers from several areas to develop their projects”.
 The center’s actions are geared towards globalization, sustainable development and cultural diversity.